 Our Current Cameras and Lenses

-As of 2016, we both shoot with Nikon D810 cameras.
+As of 2018, we both shoot with Nikon D810 cameras.
 This is a professional level, truly awesome, full-frame 36 megapixel camera.
 We use these primarily for landscape shots.

-For three years prior to that, we both used Nikon D610 cameras.
+Prior to these cameras, we both used Nikon D610 cameras.
 This is a full-frame, 24 megapixel camera.
 It is considered a “pro-sumer” camera, not quite professional quality but at the high end of the hobbyist ranks.

 Although we have a big collection of lenses, we typically take no more than two apiece with us when we are out and about on foot.
 It’s just too much stuff to lug around!